KBNLresearch/iromlab/readme.md

 ## What it does

 Iromlab (Image and Rip Optical Media Like A Boss ) provides a simple and straightforward way to save the content of offline optical media from the KB collection.
+It currently supports the following carrier types:

+- CD-ROM
+- DVD (includes DVD-ROM, DVD-Video and DVD-Audio)
+- Audio CD
+- 'Enhanced'(Blue Book) CD
+- Mixed mode CD
+- Philip CD-Interactive

-Internally it wraps around a number of widely-used software tools.
-Iromlab automatically detects if a carrier contains data, audio, or both.
+Internally Iromlab wraps around a number of widely-used software tools.
+Iromlab automatically detects the carrier type, including whether it contains data, audio, or a comination of both.
 The content of data sessions is extracted and saved as an ISO image using [IsoBuster](https://www.isobuster.com/).
 For audio sessions all tracks are ripped to WAV or FLAC format with [dBpoweramp](https://www.dbpoweramp.com/).
-Iromlab supports 'enhanced' audio CDs that contain both audio and data sessions. ('Mixed mode' discs, which contain 1 session that holds both audio and data tracks, are currently not supported).
+Iromlab supports both 'enhanced' audio CDs that contain both audio and data sessions, as well as 'Mixed mode' discs, which contain 1 session that holds both audio and data tracks.
+Data from Philip CD-Interactive discs is saved as a raw binary image.

 ISO images are verified using [Isolyzer](https://github.com/KBNLresearch/isolyzer).
 Audio files are checked for errors using [shntool](http://www.etree.org/shnutils/shntool/) (WAV format) or [flac](https://xiph.org/flac/) (FLAC format).